Paris is known for many things – but it can be quite confusing when you are deciding where to stay. We’ve picked the best hotels in Paris for 2018.

 The second arrondissement in Paris also known as Bourse is mainly a business district.
-If you’re wondering which neighbourhood to stay in Paris and will be there for business purposes, this is probably your best choice.
+This is probably the best area for business travellers to stay in Paris but is a great option for leisure travellers too.

 Positioned to the right of the River Seine, this arrondissement contains the former Paris stock exchange along with many banking headquarters.
 The textile and garment manufacturing district Sentier is also found in the second arrondissement.

 Similar to the first arrondissement, the prices of hotels and restaurants in Bourse can be very expensive but they are some of the best hotels in Paris in 2018.